 Simply type a question or command in natural language — no special syntax required.

-Freed Assistant consolidates and replaces the following tools:
+Freed Clinician Assistant consolidates and replaces the following tools:

 Magic Edit (editing and rephrasing clinical documentation)